Stochastic Augmented Lagrangian Method in Riemannian Shape Manifolds: Introduction

 While both augmented Lagrangian and stochastic approximation methods are well-developed, the combined method---what we call the stochastic augmented Lagrangian method---is not.
 In the context of training neural networks, a combined stochastic gradient/augmented Lagrangian approach in the same spirit as ours can be found in the paper \cite{Dener2020}.
 Our method, however, involves a novel use of the randomized multi-batch stochastic gradient method from \cite{Ghadimi2013,Ghadimi2016}, where a random number of stochastic gradient steps are chosen.
 We use this strategy to solve the inner loop optimization problem for fixed Lagrange multipliers and penalty parameters.
 A central consequence of the random stopping rule from \cite{Ghadimi2013,Ghadimi2016} is that convergence rates of the expected value of the norm of the gradient can be obtained, even in the nonconvex case.
-The random stopping rule in combination with an outer loop procedure can be used to adaptively adjust step sizes and batch sizes for a tractable algorithm where asymptotic convergence to stationary points of the original nonsmooth problem is guaranteed.
+The random stopping rule in combination with an outer loop procedure can be used to adaptively adjust step sizes and batch sizes for a tractable algorithm where asymptotic convergence to stationary points of the original problem is guaranteed.

 The paper is structured as follows.
 In Section \ref{sec:optimization-approach}, we present the stochastic augmented Lagrangian method for optimization on Riemannian manifolds and analyze its convergence.
 Then, an application for our method is introduced and results of numerical tests are presented in Section \ref{sec:numericalResults}.
+To conclude, we summarize our results in Section \ref{sec:conclusion}.